kward-influx/kward-influx.github.io/README.md

 This currently works as a header element in Discourse at: https://jury.trydiscourse.com/, and is also available here: https://kward-influx.github.io/discourse.html

+Note: we tried to use the Coveo stand-alone search box within Discourse, but had numerous issues with it - hence the stripped down version that is currently implemented.

 It will probably need to be massaged to work elsewhere within the layout (outside of header)